Lyme Disease Treatment

 Here's the problem.
 Borrelia burgdorferi uses multiple strategies to hide from your immune system.
 It can essentially make itself invisible to your body's immune response.
 Western blot and ELISA tests detect antibodies, which means they're looking for your immune system's reaction to the bacteria.
 If the bacteria is hiding and your immune system doesn't know it's there, the test comes back negative.
 But the infection is still present.

 This is not speculation.
 It's well documented in the infectious disease literature.
 The spirochete evades and suppresses the host immune response.
-Colin Renaud (DC, PA-C), one of our providers and a member of ILADS (International Lyme and Associated Diseases Society), has spoken at ILADS conferences on this exact issue.
+Our providers, including members of ILADS (International Lyme and Associated Diseases Society), have spoken at ILADS conferences on this exact issue.

 The other major problem is co-infections.
 Lyme is rarely just Lyme.
 Ticks carry multiple infections simultaneously.
 Bartonella is a bacterial co-infection transmissible by ticks, cats, dogs, and lice.
 Babesia is a blood parasite (not a bacteria) that requires completely different treatment than Lyme.
 Mycoplasma is another common co-infection.
 A standard Western blot tests for one species of Borrelia only.
 It misses all co-infections.
 It misses other Borrelia species.
 So even a positive result gives you an incomplete picture, and a negative result tells you almost nothing.

 The most common way Lyme is transmitted is by nymph ticks.
 These are the baby ticks.
 They're roughly the size of a ballpoint pen dot on a piece of paper.
 If one attaches in your hair, behind your ear, or on your back, you may never know it was there.
 No tick bite memory.
 No bullseye rash (which is absent in many cases).
-Just a slow progression of symptoms over months or years: fatigue, brain fog, joint pain that migrates from place to place, neurological issues, anxiety, depression.
+Research also shows that a tick generally needs to be attached for more than 24 hours to transmit infection, which is why prompt tick checks and removal within 24 hours matter.
+But with nymph ticks, most people never find the tick at all.
+The result is a slow progression of symptoms over months or years: fatigue, brain fog, joint pain that migrates from place to place, neurological issues, anxiety, depression.
 And because the symptoms look like a dozen other conditions, patients get shuffled from specialist to specialist with no answers.

 I was thrilled to be able to incorporate it more consistently into my recovery program.
 It's just so convenient to have it so nearby.